ds-modules/curriculum-guide/technology/git-and-github.md

 ## Getting Access

 Each connector course has its own repo on the \[Data 8 GitHub organization\]\([https://github.com/data-8\](https://github.com/data-8%29\).
 This repo is a place where you can store course materials such as Jupyter notebooks.
 Instructors and CAs should have full access to their connector's repo.

+# GitHub Desktop

+## What is GitHub Desktop?

+[GitHub Desktop](https://docs.github.com/en/desktop) helps you set up your GUI based GitHub client locally.
+It simplifies your development workflow by providing a GUI interface with options for many git CLI commands.
+GitHub Desktop is available for Linux, macOS, and Windows and makes it easy to: Attribute commits, Checkout branches, View all open pull requests, Create or clone repositories, Upload local repositories
+You can install GitHub Desktop by following the steps provided as part of this [link](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop)

+- Once installed, Authenticate to GitHub Desktop by using your GitHub login credentials.

+- All the available repositories in your GitHub account will be shown when you click the "Clone the repository" option.
+Choose the repository you plan to clone.

+- Select the appropriate branch and use "Fetch Origin" to ensure that your local repository is in sync with the GitHub repository